DataFire/Integrations/integrations/generated/zuora/README.md

 ### Use the Subscribe Call
 The subscribe call bundles up all the information you need for a subscription.
 Use the subscribe call to create new subscriptions when you have all the information you need.

-Subscribe calls cannot update BillTo, SoldTo, and Payment information objects cannot be updated if there is an existing account ID in the call.
+Subscribe calls cannot update BillTo, SoldTo, and Account objects.
+Payment information objects cannot be updated if there is an existing account ID in the call.
 These objects are not supported in a subscribe call.

 ### Use the Create Call
 The create call is more useful when you want to develop in stages.
 For example, if you want to first create an account, then a contact, and so on.
 If you do not have all information available, use the create call.
 To create a subscription, you must activate the account from Draft status to Active by calling the subscribe call.